Epidermolysis Bullosa (EB)

 Dystrophic epidermolysis bullosa (DEB) is genetically dominant or recessive.
 The dominant form has wide-spread clinical signs and symptoms that range from extensive blistering over much of the exposed skin and mouth to minimal blistering and only thickened nails.
 The recessive form of DEB is the most severe and generalized.
 Because of the severity, the scarring from this extensive blistering typically causes the fingers and toes to adhere together (mitten hands).
 This debilitating disease also affects the mouth, esophagus and arms.
 DEB patients also have a high skin cancer rate.

-Traditional Treatment for Epidermolysis Bullosa (EB)
+Treatment Needs for Epidermolysis Bullosa (EB)

 Treatment should be based on preserving the viability of the blistered skin, protecting the surrounding skin from any trauma including adhesive irritation and dressing changes that are not traumatic to both the wound and surrounding skin.
 Wound change procedures should provide for longer dressing change intervals while being able to monitor signs of infection, as well as being able to clean blood and exudate from the wound as needed (up to two times a day) without disturbing the blistered skin.